virjilakrum/zk-lokomotive/README.md

 ## Introduction

-This project aims to create a secure and efficient file transfer system bridging Solana and Ethereum networks by integrating ZK, IPFS, and Wormhole.
+* This project aims to create a secure and efficient file transfer system bridging Solana and Ethereum networks by integrating ZK, IPFS, and Wormhole.
 ZK ensures file integrity and privacy, IPFS facilitates file storage, and Wormhole enables cross-chain token and data transfer.

+This project encompasses file transfer scenarios within the **Solana-Solana** and **Solana-EVM** ecosystems.

+---

+In the Solana-Solana file transfer scenario, WebRTC is employed instead of Wormhole, with the endpoints (IDs) being the users' wallet addresses on the Solana network.
+Within the Solana network, the file transfer process operates as follows: RSA keys are utilized to encrypt AES keys, facilitating their secure exchange between the two clients.
+Subsequently, the file is encrypted using the exchanged AES key and decrypted accordingly by the recipient.

+---

+On the other hand, the architecture undergoes a significant shift for file transfer between Solana and EVM-based networks.
+In this scenario, I establish a bridge between Solana and EVM networks.
+The file is encrypted with zero-knowledge proofs (ZK) and transformed into a token in exchange for tokens.
+This token, encapsulating the ZK proof of the file's integrity, traverses the Solana-EVM bridge via Wormhole.
+Upon reception, the recipient validates the ZK proof to claim the file.
+Additionally, I retrieve the file from IPFS, ensuring its integrity based on the verified proof.

+In summary, this project implements a sophisticated file transfer mechanism, leveraging different technologies for seamless communication between Solana-Solana and Solana-EVM networks.
+Through meticulous encryption, tokenization, and validation processes, it ensures the secure and verifiable exchange of files while maintaining compatibility and interoperability across disparate blockchain ecosystems.

 ## Scenario Secure Research File Sharing